 PhD Studentships and Postgraduate Opportunities in High Energy Physics

 We also welcome and support prospective students who are either able to self-fund their PhD studies or are planning for or have already secured a funded PhD scholarship.
 We can point interested candidates to suitable schemes.
-More information about the level of funding needed to self fund is available here.
+More information about the level of funding needed to self fund is available at the University webpage.

 How to apply

-Any student interested in PhD studentship in our group should contact our postgraduate studies director Dr Andy Mehta and also make a formal application to the University of Liverpool using the webform available from this page.
-Make sure to indicate that you are interested in a PhD position in the area of particle physics.
-When interested in a specific research area we also recommend that you contact one of the supervisors listed for that area.
+Any student interested in a PhD studentship in our group should contact the Particle Physics PhD Admissions director Dr Andy Mehta and also make a formal online application to the University of Liverpool.
+Make sure to indicate that you are interested in a PhD position in the area of particle physics and indicate a list of experiments you are interested in, in the research proposal section of the application.

 Students interested in applying for a PhD position are encouraged to apply as soon as possible.
-For the fully-funded STFC studentships students should submit an application as soon as possible.
+For the fully-funded STFC studentships students should submit an application by February 1st 2019.
 We will consider all applications but only have a limited number of funded places, other schemes are also available.